Understanding Fire Retardancy

 - Lateral and Vertical spread of fire

 - Self-extinction of fire on the ACM

-- Ideally recommended mix and density of non- combustible content in the core (not less than 70%).
+- Recommended mix and density of non- combustible content in the core (not less than 70%).

-- Appropriate certifications from a credible 3rd party authority.
-Not sufficient to have mere test reports from samples provided by the applicant.
+- Appropriate certifications from a credible third party authority (not sufficient to have mere test reports from samples provided by the applicant).

 - Should be fixed using the recommended systems.